 No matter what transport method you choose, this is the road you need to take to get to Agios Nikolaos from Heraklion.
 And the length of the trip will mostly depend on how you decide to get there.
 These are your options:

 You can get to Agios Nikolaos from Heraklion either by public transport or by car, it all depends on how you like to travel, how comfortable you feel about driving on roads you don’t know, and how much money you can spend on transport.

-If you’re ready to travel by bus, I can only recommend you to travel light, to plan your schedules, and to allow some extra time for unforeseen situations, like extra traffic (or a herd of goats in the middle of the road!).
+If you’re ready to travel by bus, I can only recommend you travel light, plan your schedules, and allow some extra time for unforeseen situations, like extra traffic (or a herd of goats in the middle of the road!).

 How to Get from Heraklion to Agios Nikolaos by Bus

 One of the most cost-effective ways to get to Agios Nikolaos from Heraklion is to get the bus.
 It leaves from Heraklion’s Central Bus A (New building – Efesou Street) with the following schedules:

 Departure hours from Heraklion to Agios Nikolaos: 6.30 – 7.00 – 9.15 – 10.45 – 12.45 – 14.45 – 15.45 – 16.45 – 17.45 – 18.30 – 20.15 – 21.15